Spring 2022 Graduate Course Listing

 Graduate Coursework in Applied Sciences and Engineering

-The Applied Physical Sciences graduate student seminar series is a 1-credit required course for first-year MTSC graduate students.
+This is a required course for first-year MTSC graduate students.
 Students gain knowledge and learn key skillsets outside of their technical course work needed for success in their PhD program and beyond.
-The spring session of MTSC710 focuses on developing an Individual Development Plan, understanding the variety of career paths available for PhD-holders, and practicing research presentations.
+MTSC711 follows on the topics learned in MTSC710 to broaden the professional development of materials science PhD students.
+Students work to develop an Individual Development Plan, to understand the variety of career paths available for PhD-holders, and to practice research presentations.

 MTSC 718 — Seminar in Materials Science and Engineering